dotdc/grafana-dashboards-kubernetes/README.md

 #### Through a `ServiceMonitor` <!-- omit in toc -->

-If using the Prometheus operator or the Grafana agent in operator mode, the scrape job should instead be configured via a `ServiceMonitor` that will dynamically edit the prometheus configuration file.
+If using the Prometheus operator or the Grafana agent in operator mode, the scrape job should instead be configured via a `ServiceMonitor` that will dynamically edit the Prometheus configuration file.
 In that case, the relabeling has a slightly different syntax:

 ```yaml
 # File: service-monitor.yaml